fbpx

 "First Clinical Recommended Genome-Wide Pharmacogenomics" by the Malaysian Book of Records.

-⚠️ Only Clinically Accredited DNA test can be used by healthcare professionals to make important treatment decisions.
+⚠️ Only Clinically Accredited DNA test should be used by healthcare professionals to make important treatment decisions.

 PRECISE PHARMACOGENOMICS (PGx)